FedeDP/libmodule/docs/src/map.rst

 .. c:function:: map_iterate(m, fn, userptr)

   Iterate an hashmap calling cb on each element until MAP_OK is returned (or end of hashmap is reached).
-Returns MAP_MISSING if map is NULL.
+Returns MAP_MISSING if map is NULL or empty.
+  If fn() returns a value != MAP_OK, iteration will stop and: if value < MAP_OK, value will be returned, else MAP_OK will be returned.

   :param m: pointer to map_t
   :param fn: callback to be called